Ohsweken, Ontario

 Ohsweken (/@US'wi:kEn/) is a dispersed rural community located within the Six Nations of the Grand River, in the County of Brant, Ontario, Canada.
 Approximately 300 of the 2,700 homes on the reserve are in Ohsweken, and it is the site of the reserve governmental and administrative offices.

 History

 From approximately 1840 to 1865, the Six Nations Confederacy council met in a log building near Middleport, Ontario.
 In 1856, against protests from the Onondaga chiefs, a strong-willed superintendent from the Indian Department, Jasper Tough Gilkison, established a council building in what is present-day Ohsweken, about 6 km south-west of Middleport.
 Gilkison later retired in 1891 under pressure from Prime Minister Sir John A. Macdonald for incompetence.
-Though the Onondaga chiefs argued that they should establish their own center of government, the village of Ohsweken quickly developed in the surrounding area.
+Though the Onondaga chiefs argued that they should establish their own centre of government, the village of Ohsweken quickly developed in the surrounding area.

 Arts and culture

 Six Nations Fall Fair

 Six Nations Annual Fall Fair takes place often the first week of September and is one of the oldest Agricultural Fairs in Ontario.
 Celebrations include the Miss Six Nations pageant, a powwow, horse races, and a derby.